KenPainter/GenLogic/tests/column-automations/3a4-sum-on-fk-change.md

 # 3A4: SUM on FK Change (Moving Between Parents)

-Tests that SUM aggregations update correctly when child FK changes, moving the child from one parent to another.
+Tests that SUM aggregations update correctly when child FK(changes), moving the child from one parent to another.
 Critical path: subtract from old parent, add to new parent.

 ## Build Schema